awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 ### Aggregation<a name="CloudWatchAggregation"></a>

 Amazon CloudWatch aggregates statistics according to the period length that you specify when retrieving statistics\.
 You can publish as many data points as you want with the same or similar time stamps\.
 CloudWatch aggregates them by period length\.
 Aggregated statistics are only available when using detailed monitoring\.
-In addition, Amazon CloudWatch does not aggregate data across regions\.
+In addition, Amazon CloudWatch does not aggregate data across Regions\.

 You can publish data points for a metric that share not only the same time stamp, but also the same namespace and dimensions\.
 CloudWatch returns aggregated statistics for those data points\.
 You can also publish multiple data points for the same or different metrics, with any time stamp\.